 You can check official Kerala Pareeksha Bhavan websites – www.keralapareekshabhavan.in and www.bpekerala.in to get latest updates regarding this TET examination.

-Kerala TET Result Nov 2016 has been announced in January ending.
+Kerala TET Result August 2017 are expected to be announced in October ending.
 Candidates need to select the category, entering roll number & birth date to check the K-TET Results after the announcement.